jetzig-framework/jetzig/README.md

 The framework is under active development and is currently in an alpha state.

-_Jetzig_ is an ambitious and opinionated web framework.
-It aims to provide a rich set of user-friendly tools for building modern web applications quickly.
+_Jetzig_ aims to provide a rich set of user-friendly tools for building modern web applications quickly.
 See the checklist below.

 If you are interested in _Jetzig_ you will probably find these tools interesting too: